csci3202-f13/edx-tools/progress/README.md

 Requirements

-This was developed on Ubuntu Precise 12.04, with ipython 0.13 from backports.
+This was developed on Ubuntu Precise 12.04
+Install these packages:
+  ipython 0.13 (from backports)
+  python-simplejson package

 Usage